Binwise exploration of vector couplings in $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ decays: decay modes

 \item \textbf{$\boldsymbol{D_s^*}$ Polarization Asymmetry:} The contributions from the new physics coefficients to the longitudinal and transverse polarization asymmetries are very marginal.

-\item \textbf{Observables $\boldsymbol{\chi_{1,\cdots, 6}^{D_s^{(*)}}}$:} The observables $\chi_{1,2}^{D_s}$ exhibit deviations due to the 2DS-III and 4DS-I scenarios.
-The observable $\chi_{1}^{D_s^*}$ shows significant effects from the 2DS-I, 4DS-I, and 1DS-I scenarios, while $\chi_{2}^{D_s^*}$ is notably affected by the 1DS-I, 2DS-II, and 4DS-I scenarios.
-The first bins of the observables $\chi_{3,4}^{D_s^{(*)}}$ show no deviations with the inclusion of new physics.
-However, the fourth bin of $\chi_3^{D_s^*}$ receives significant contributions from the 4DS-I scenario.
-Except for 1DS-I, all other new physics scenarios exhibit substantial deviations from the SM in the second, third, and fourth $q^2$ bins of the $\chi_3^{D_s^*}$ observable.
-Additionally, the observables $\chi_4^{D_s^{(*)}}$ show deviations in the third and fourth bins due to the influence of new physics. \end{itemize}
+\item \textbf{Observables $\boldsymbol{\chi_{1,\cdots, 6}^{D_s^{(*)}}}$:} The observables $\chi_{1,2}^{D_s}$ exhibit deviations due to the 4DS-I scenario.
+The observable $\chi_{1}^{D_s^*}$ shows significant effects from the 2DS-I and 4DS-I scenarios, while $\chi_{2}^{D_s^*}$ is notably affected by the 1DS-I, 2DS-II, and 4DS-I scenarios.
+The first bin of the observables $\chi_{3,4}^{D_s^{(*)}}$ shows no deviations with the inclusion of new physics.
+However, all the remaining bins of $\chi_{3,4}^{D_s^{(*)}}$ receive significant contributions from the 4DS-I scenario.
+Except for 1DS-II, all other new physics scenarios exhibit substantial deviations from the SM in the second, third, and fourth $q^2$ bins of the $\chi_3^{D_s^*}$ observable.
+Additionally, the observables $\chi_4^{D_s^{(*)}}$ show deviations in the third and fourth bins due to the influence of new physics.
+The 4DS-I scenario shows a large deviation from the SM for the observable $\chi_5^{D_s^*}$, whereas the deviation for $\chi_6^{D_s^*}$ is marginal.
+These patterns indicate that the $\chi_i^{D_s^{(*)}}$ observables are particularly sensitive to shape distortions in the differential decay rates, which are often missed by normalized observables.
+This enhanced sensitivity makes them valuable probes for new physics.

+In contrast to the $\chi_i^{D_s^{(*)}}$ observables, the angular observable \(A_{FB}(q^2)\) and the polarization \(P_\tau(q^2)\) are defined as normalized ratios of helicity amplitudes.
+In the presence of vector-like NP operators, contributions typically scale both numerator and denominator in a similar way, resulting in a near cancellation of NP effects.
+Consequently, these observables are relatively insensitive to moderate NP induced shifts.
+On the other hand, the $\chi_i^{D_s^{(*)}}$ observables constructed from binned deviations in the differential rates, are sensitive to the absolute changes in decay distributions.
+Even small shape distortions across \(q^2\) bins lead to noticeable deviations when aggregated.
+This behavior is evident in Figs.~\ref{fig:AFB} and \ref{fig:Ptau}, where the normalized observables remain close to SM predictions, while the $\chi_i^{D_s^{(*)}}$ distributions show significant variation under NP. \end{itemize}